Neoregelia are a genus of strikingly coloured epiphytic Bromeliads, and the ‘Fireball’ cultivar is every bit as bold as it sounds.

 Growth

-Neoregelia ‘Fireball’ is a relatively slow grower, and they won’t get any bigger than 6 inches wide or tall in a terrarium.
-They can bloom with a purple flower under the right conditions but they typically don’t last long.
+However, Neoregelia ‘Fireball’ is a relatively slow grower in the family, and they probably won’t get much bigger than 6 inches wide or tall in a terrarium.

 Propagation